searchivarius/long_doc_rank_model_analysis/README.md

 Each model has its unique FlexNeuART code: Parameters are specified via a configuration file.
 Except for Neural Model 1, all models and their configuration files are [described here](model_conf/README.md).
 Most models train on a single GPU with 11 GB memory.
-This includes PARADE models with provided values of a sliding window width and stride.
+This includes PARADE models with provided values of a sliding window size and stride.
 However, if you substnatially decrease the window size, you will need a bigger-memory GPU.
 Likewise, a full-length Longformer needs more memory (we trained it on RTX 3090 24GB).
-BTW, the full-length document is truncated to have at most 1471 subword tokens.
+BTW, the full-length document is still truncated to have at most 1471 subword tokens.
 Further increase in the input length has virtually no effect on model performance.

 Assume we chose to train a basic BERT `FirstP` model, which has the code `vanilla_bert`